tslearn-team/tslearn/CONTRIBUTING.md

   1. fork the project;
   2. implement your bugfix;
   3. submit a pull request referencing the ID of the issue in which the bug was reported;

-When doing so, please think about code quality, adding proper docstrings including doctests with high code coverage.
+When submitting code, please think about code quality, adding proper docstrings including doctests with high code coverage.